 2) Develop a new brand identity; this low cost marketing idea may be easier than you think.
 How long has it been since you’ve updated your website or marketing materials?
 Maybe it’s time to take a fresh look and redesign your image, take advantage of the digital domain.
 Customers and prospects respond to new ideas and information which has been optimized for the internet.

 3) Survey existing customers, a low cost marketing idea which is easier than you may think.
 How do your customers feel about your products and services?
-Stay in touch low cost marketing ideasthrough informal lunches or a professionally coordinated survey campaign.
+Stay in touch through informal lunches or a professionally coordinated survey campaign.
 A survey is an excellent method for taking the pulse of your audience.
 The survey should include detailed questions about your products and services and how they directly benefit the customer.

 4) Make a list of your strengths, this can be another low cost marketing idea generator.
 Are you the low price leader?
 Is your business the most experienced?
 Do you have the highest quality product or service?
 Try to list between 50 and 100 different and measurable strengths.
 This is a great exercise to develop new ideas for your marketing campaigns